Description of the opportunity and risk situation

 Quality risks (#6)

 As a retail company, METRO depends on external producers and service providers.
-Defective or unsafe products, exploitation of the natural environment, inhumane working conditions or infringements against our standards could potentially cause major damage to the reputation of METRO and pose a lasting threat to the company’s success.
-We therefore continuously our suppliers to assess their adherence to METRO’s stringent procurement and compliance standards.
-These include the food safety and quality standards recognised by the , such as the International Food Safety Standard and the GLOBALG.A.P. certification for agricultural products.
+Defective or unsafe products, exploitation of the natural environment, inhumane working conditions or infringements against our compliance standards could potentially cause major damage to the reputation of METRO and pose a lasting threat to the company’s success.
+We therefore continuously audit our own-brand suppliers to assess their adherence to METRO’s stringent procurement and compliance standards.
+These include the food safety and quality standards recognised by the Global Food Safety Initiative (GFSI), such as the International Food Safety Standard and the GLOBALG.A.P. certification for agricultural products.
 They contribute to the safety of foods on all cultivation, production and sales levels.
 Own-brand suppliers without a recognised and valid audit certificate may qualify for preliminary inclusion in METRO’s supplier base by undergoing and passing a special assessment (METRO Assessment Solution) conducted by an accredited certification body.
 Violations of conditions can lead to exclusion from our supplier network or, in the case of unacceptable production methods, to a product being blacklisted.
 If suppliers do not provide a corresponding certificate, it jeopardises the due diligence of METRO towards the customer.
 Potentially of placing non-safe products on the market which are unsuitable for human consumption or use or even health-hazardous represents a very high reputation risk and comprises the threat of lasting damage to customer relationships.
 Should a quality incident occur despite these measures, the process steps for resolving interruptions and incidents described in our manual will set out the procedure to react to the incident in the interest of our customers.
 We also continuously evaluate potential improvements to our quality assurance systems.

 Financial opportunities and risks